Just about every service on our best VPN guide boasts about how many servers it has and, on top of that, how many VPN

-In the simplest terms, having a wider range of VPN servers means you have more choice in which server you can connect to, which in turn means you’re more likely to find a quick, stable connection.
-Like so many things in life, though, it’s not quite that easy.
+At its most basic level, having more VPN servers means you, the user, have more choice in which server you connect to.
+In turn, you're more likely to find a quick, stable connection.
+Like so many things in life, though, it’s not quite that simple...

 Server number vs server locations

-When making your decision you should also pay attention to the number of VPN server locations a provider offers.
-This is just as important as the sheer number of servers – if a provider has a relatively narrow network, connecting to or from more ‘unusual’ locations might result in a severe drop in connection speed.
+When making your decision, one of the most important things to pay attention to is the number of VPN server locations a provider offers.
+This is just as important as the sheer number of servers – if a provider has a relatively narrow network, connecting to or from more ‘unusual’ locations could result in a severe drop in connection speed.

 This is often the case with smaller, more Europe- and US-focused VPNs, with users in Asia having to connect to servers several countries away.

 What you really want is a good selection of well-populated locations.
 This should make sure no single server becomes overloaded with users or is detected by streaming providers before another can take its place.